WFU-HPC/deac-wiki/source/guide-beginner.rst

    $ make
    $ make install

-You can also :doc:`read our in-depth guide to compiling software <compiling>` on DEAC, for software packages that require considerably more work than this.
+You can also :doc:`read our in-depth guide to compiling software <software-primer>` on DEAC, for software packages that require considerably more work than this.

 Other Useful Commands